RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ### 5. NLU, actions and README files extraction
 Enrich the dataset with information about NLU files / folder, actions files / folders and README files.

+**Paper corresponding step**: Creation of the TOFU-R dataset - Chatbot Extraction

 **Output**:
 - `chatbot_repositories_files.csv`: chatbot repository dataset enriched with information about files.